organisciak/dissertation/document/3_typology.md

 contribute more to the management of the system, a way of ensuring that those users have learned the proper management of the site.

-#### Diversity
+\marginnote{Diversity}

-In additional to what the crowd is, there is a distinction to be made on what the crowd is desired to be.
+\newthought{In additional to what the crowd is}, there is a distinction to be made on what the crowd is desired to be.
 Here, it is helpful to think of a spectrum between *diverse* and *homogeneous* crowds.
 In some cases, the crowdsourcing task benefits from multiple unique viewpoints.
 When online